bradhackinen/vminhash/README.md

 ```
 The constructor's most important parameter is `n_perm`, which sets the size of the fingerprints.
 Larger fingerprints are more accurate, but require more processing time and and memory to store. `mirror` doubles the length of the fingerprint for a given `n_perm` by using the max operation as in addition to min.
 In my experiments this saves processing time and improves accuracy, so it is the default setting.

 A fingerprint is a simple `np.uint32` array.
-It doesn't remember what hasher made it, so be careful to only compare fingerprints made with exactly the same settings.
+It doesn't remember what hasher made it, so __be careful to only compare fingerprints made with exactly the same settings__.

 ### Merging fingerprints with union
 Fingerprints can be merged with the `union` function.
 This operation is equivalent to taking the union (or concatenating all the hash values) of the input sets before fingerprinting.
 Behind the scenes, it just stacks the fingerprints into an 2-d array and takes the min.